A Complete Gili Trawangan Guide: What to See, Eat & Do

 Another magical sunset on Gili T!

 The sunsets in Gili Trawangan are out of this world.
-It’s no wonder why every tourist and local on the island flocks to Sunset Point on the western side of the island to watch the sun sink behind Gunung Agung (a massive volcano on Bali) every evening.
+It’s no wonder why every tourist and local on the island flocks to Sunset Point on the western side of the island to watch the sun sink behind Gunung Agung (a massive active volcano on Bali) every evening.

 Snorkel with Turtles Right Offshore